-More than a decade later, in 2018, a contradicting finding surfaced when a new study on coffee’s effects on the heart was published in the Journal of the American Heart Association.
+More than a decade later, in 2018, a contradictory finding surfaced when a new study on coffee’s effects on the heart was published in the Journal of the American Heart Association.
 It indicated that drinking more than three cups of coffee per day can actually protect you against atherosclerosis, the building up of plaque inside the arteries, which then prevents normal blood flow.

 Just a little over a year later, in 2019, a study that seemed to corroborate the findings in the last one was published in the British Medical Journal.
-This study conducted by UK researchers from the Queen Mary University of London found that even those who guzzled considerable amounts of coffee a day experienced no arterial stiffness.
+This study, conducted by UK researchers from the Queen Mary University of London, found that even those who guzzled considerable amounts of coffee a day experienced no arterial stiffness.

 Most Recent Findings

-There is actually a more recent study on this matter published in February of 2021.
+There was actually a more recent study on this matter published in February 2021.
 It appeared in the Journal of the American Heart Association.
 It had very encouraging results for coffee lovers, essentially suggesting that the more coffee you drank, the lower your risk of heart failure.
 Take note, however, that this doesn’t apply if you drink decaf.